pbakaus/scroller/README.md

 * Snapping (snap to an user definable pixel grid)
 * Zooming (automatic centered zooming or based on a point in the view with configurable min/max zoom)
 * Locking (locks drag direction based on initial movement)
+* Pull-to-Refresh (Pull top out of the boundaries to start refresh of list)
 * Configurable regarding whether animation should be used.

 Options